akleem-AA/react.Js_tutorial/README.md

     its a hook that allow the meantain state and same funcationaliety like update component
 ## what is props
      prop is similare to parameter like when we pass the parameter in function same as pass props in component

+## how to control page relaoad when we submit form
+ The preventDefault() method stops the default action of a selected element from happening by a user
+## Syntex of preventDefault
+    function(event){
+         event.preventDefault();
+    }